MaterializeInc/materialize/doc/developer/cloudtest.md

 1. Install [kubectl], the official Kubernetes command-line tool:

-    On MacOs, use [Homebrew] to install it:
+    On macOS, use [Homebrew] to install it:

     ```
     brew install kubectl